Welcome to today's edition of the Rush 24-7 podcast.

 But Obama has failed miserably in record time.

-And my gal Hillary, who so many of you voted for, the Democrat primary could be well poised to springboard back into the race in 2012.
+And my gal Hillary, who so many of you voted for, the Democrat primary, could be well poised to springboard back into the race in 2012.

 I hope she's pondering it.

-Nobody could have ever expected except me this big and this fast a failure on the part of the President of the United States.
+Nobody could have ever expected, except me, this big and this fast a failure on the part of the President of the United States.

-But I had no doubts, because I know and knew that his policies were going to take us right where we are.
+But I had no doubts because I know and knew that his policies were going to take us right where we are.

-So make no mistake about it, even without my urging, Hillary Clinton salivating.
+So, make no mistake about it, even without my urging Hillary Clinton salivating, Bill Clinton salivating, because that's a few years ago.

-That guy's been getting his coffee.
+That guy has been getting us coffee.

 Maybe three.